guzlewski/strace/README.md

 # strace
 This is my version of strace.
-It can be attached to running process or start new.
+It can be attached to the running process or start new.
-Attaching to running process require root/sudo privileges.
+Attaching to the running process requires root/sudo privileges.

 ## Compilation
 ```bash